 In most cases, the first measure a doctor will suggest to help reduce COPD symptoms will be to limit exposure to the irritant responsible.
 This may be encouraging the patient to quit smoking, or preventing contact with the pollutant causing it.

-For the treatment of symptoms, there are a number of different types of medication available to those with COPD.
-These are mainly bronchodilators, given in the form of antimuscarinic capsules or powders which are taken through an inhaler (Seebri, Onbrez, Spiriva, Eklira Genuair), or a respirator solution (Ipratropium Steri Neb, Respontin).
+COPD is usually a progressive illness, but there are a number of different types of medication available to treat the symptoms of the condition, and to help prevent these from becoming worse.
+These work by reducing inflammation in the airways and increasing air flow, and may be given in the form of antimuscarinic capsules or powders which are taken through an inhaler (Seebri, Onbrez, Spiriva, Eklira Genuair), or a respirator solution (Ipratropium Steri Neb, Respontin).
 One other type of medicine a doctor may issue is a mucolytic, which is usually a tablet or syrup.

 How do they work?